Dark energy model with very large-scale inhomogeneity: Analytic Approximations and Numerical Solutions

-concerning which more details can be found in Appendix~\ref{appen:background} (see also Eq.~(\ref{eq:phi0-discuss2})).
+concerning which more details can be found in Appendix~\ref{appen:background} [see also Eq.~(\ref{eq:phi0-discuss2})].
 However, this condition for parameter choice is not mandatory to solve for the system.

-We can now solve for $\widetilde{\phi}_0(a)$ numerically under two degrees of freedom for the choice of parameters $\widetilde{m}$ and $\widetilde{r}$.
-Examples of the solutions under the conditions that allow the recovery of the models close to the $\Lambda$CDM universe are presented in Figs.~1--2.
+We can now solve for $\widetilde{\phi}_0(a)$ numerically under 2 degrees of freedom for the choice of parameters $\widetilde{m}$ and $\widetilde{r}$.
+Examples of the solutions under the conditions that allow the recovery of the models close to the $\Lambda$CDM universe are presented in Figs.~\ref{fig:phi0LCDM} and \ref{fig:phi0r}.
 To investigate the impact of parameter choices on the background solutions more specifically, we also chose other sets of parameters.
 Table~\ref{tab:para} provides the parameter sets adopted in the present paper.
-We present some typical figures showing how parameters $\widetilde{r}$, $\widetilde{m}$, and $\Omega_m$ can affect the evolution of the background solution and the equation of state as a function of $a$ in Figs.~1--2 and Figs.~7--11 in Appendix~\ref{appen:background}.
+The cosmological parameter $\Omega_m$ is related to the fixing of dark energy density at the present epoch, hence slightly affecting $\widetilde{\phi}_0$ if it is not fixed, which is shown in Fig.~\ref{fig:phi0omegam}.
+We present some typical figures showing how parameters can affect the equation of state $\omega_\phi$ as a function of $a$ in Figs.~\ref{fig:wLCDM} and \ref{fig:womegam}, where $\widetilde{r}$ is not important (see discussions on $\omega_\phi$ later).
+Figures~\ref{fig:Homegam} and \ref{fig:Hmfuture} demonstrate the background expansion rate predicted under different parameters.

 We now discuss the behaviors of the background solutions under different parameters.
-Fig.~\ref{fig:phi0LCDM} shows the impact of the parameter choice on the behavior of the solution for $\tilde{\phi}_0(a)$ in the cases following Eq.~(\ref{eq:lcdmparameter}), where models close to the $\Lambda$CDM cosmologies are expected.
-Fig.~\ref{fig:phi0r} shows how the parameters $\widetilde{r}$ and $\widetilde{m}$ affect the behaviors of $\tilde{\phi}_0$, while Fig.~\ref{fig:phi0omegam} shows that for and $\widetilde{\Omega}_m$.
+Figure~\ref{fig:phi0LCDM} shows the impact of the parameter choice on the behavior of the solution for $\widetilde{\phi}_0(a)$ in the cases following Eq.~(\ref{eq:lcdmparameter}), where models close to the $\Lambda$CDM cosmologies are expected.
+Figure~\ref{fig:phi0r} shows how the parameters $\widetilde{r}$ and $\widetilde{m}$ affect the behaviors of $\widetilde{\phi}_0$, while Fig.~\ref{fig:phi0omegam} shows how $\Omega_m$ can affect $\widetilde{\phi}_0$.
 The behaviors of the $\widetilde{\phi}_0$ curves in these figures can be understood as follows.
 From Eqs.~(\ref{eq:tnd1}) and (\ref{eq:constr}) we can see that the parameter $\widetilde{r}$ can actually be absorbed into the amplitude of $\widetilde{\phi}_0$ as a rescaling factor, namely

 with